snakeleon/YouCompleteMe-x64/README.md

 server's documentation.

 Some servers request settings from arbitrary 'sections' of configuration.
-There is no concept of configuration sections in vim, so you can specify an additional `config_sections` dictionary which maps section to a dictionary of config required by the server.
+There is no concept of configuration sections in Vim, so you can specify an additional `config_sections` dictionary which maps section to a dictionary of config required by the server.
 For example: